-- Plant part we eat: FRUIT (from which the majority of the original water content has been removed). - Americans eat more raisins per year than fresh grapes. - California is the world's leader of dried plums, producing about 65% of the world's supply and almost 99% of the nation's supply.

-Native Americans used a mixture of dried meat and dried fruit to make pemmican, a high energy food that could be stored for long periods.
+- Dried fruit is fruit from which the majority of the original water content has been removed either naturally, through sun drying, or by dehydrators. - Americans eat more raisins per year than fresh grapes. - California is the world's leader of dried plums, producing about 65% of the world's supply and almost 99% of the nation's supply. - Native Americans used a mixture of dried meat and dried fruit to make pemmican, a high energy food that could be stored for long periods.
 It is still prepared today.